alverena/documentation/user_guide/activities/activities_add_comment.rst

 Case Comments
 -------------

-Case comments work in a similar manner, except there is an additional check-box - "Make Public".
-You can use it to define if the comment shall be public on :ref:`Zendesk <user-guide-zendesk-integration>`.
+Case comments work in a similar manner, except there is an additional **Make Public** check box.
+You can use it to define if the comment must be public on :ref:`Zendesk <user-guide-zendesk-integration>`.

   .. image:: ../img/activities/comments_case.png